 It’s important to appreciate that the safety requirements for pools are not limited to below-ground pools.
 Depending on the jurisdiction and applicable laws, the requirements may also apply to an above-ground pool, spa/hot tub/jacuzzi or any pool deeper than 300mm.

 Any private pool or spa at your rental must have appropriate safety barriers according to the building laws enforced by local government and the residential tenancy laws in your state or territory.
 TIP: Don’t forget to include the cost of the fence/safety barriers in your building sums insured.

-It is a common misconception that fencing is not required if the pool is not a permanent feature.
-Portable pools and spas (above-ground or inflatable), despite being able to be emptied and packed away, are expected to have the same fencing as a permanent pool or spa.
+It’s a common misconception that fencing is not required if the pool is not a permanent feature.
+Portable pools and spas (above-ground or inflatable) are expected to have the same fencing as a permanent pool or spa.

 As portable pools/spas can be relatively easy to erect/dismantle, tenants may look to putting them in the rental themselves.
 Regardless of who installed the pool, the safety requirements must be met.
 If your tenants want to put in their own pool, be sure to discuss the matter with them so that the legal obligations can be met.

 Carefully consider any responsibilities that you assign to your tenant in relation to pool maintenance.
 Be mindful of any activity that could pose a risk (e.g. handling chemicals or cleaning out filters).
 It may be wise to engage a professional to look after the pool and only require your tenants to undertake minor upkeep such as topping up the water, scooping out leaves and general cleaning.
 Be sure to include any tenant responsibilities in the tenancy agreement too.

 As the property owner, you are responsible for ensuring that the premises is safe and that any legal requirements, such as pool fencing, are complied with.